 Treatments that may ease symptoms whilst your immune system deals with the virus include the following:

-- Having plenty to drink to avoid dehydration.
+- Having plenty to drink to avoid a lack of fluid in the body (dehydration).

-- Taking paracetamol or ibuprofen to ease fever, headaches, and aches and pains.
+- Taking paracetamol or ibuprofen to ease high temperature (fever), headaches, and aches and pains.

-- Soothing creams (emollients) put on the spots may ease itching.
-Calamine lotion used to be used, but there is little evidence this works.
+- Soothing creams (emollients) put on the spots (rash) may ease itching.
+Calamine lotion is the most used, although it is not known how effective it is.

 - Antihistamine tablets taken at bedtime may help you to sleep if itch is a problem at night.
 You can buy these at pharmacies, or get them on prescription.

-Antiviral drugs such as aciclovir can limit the severity of chickenpox.
-These drugs do not kill the virus, but stop the virus from multiplying.
-Adults with chickenpox may be advised to take an antiviral drug - but only if the drug can be started within 24 hours of the rash first developing.
+Antiviral pills such as aciclovir can limit the severity of chickenpox.
+These pills do not kill the virus, but stop the virus from multiplying.
+Adults or teenagers over the age of 14 with chickenpox may be advised to take an antiviral medicine - but only if it can be started within 24 hours of the rash first developing.
 If it is started after this time it is not likely to have much of an effect.
-So, if started on time, an antiviral drug may help to reduce the severity of the illness.
+So, if started on time, an antiviral medicine may help to reduce the severity of the illness.

 Antiviral medication is especially useful in situations where chickenpox can be more serious.
 For example, for people who have a poor immune system, newborn babies, and for pregnant women.
 (Note: antiviral medication is not normally advised for healthy children who develop chickenpox.)